SFzxc/SFzxc.github.io/about.md

 Da Nang University of Technology (2011 - 2016)
 Information Technology

+**Language**

+Can basically communicate (writing, speaking) in English

+Can read a litle bit in Japanese, francais, Chinese :D

 **Work history**

 *Trainee Web Developer - FPT Software (May 2015 - August 2015)*